30 March 2022 at 10:30

 I'd like to get some clarity on whether there is a difference between an Independent Contractor and a Personal Service Company?

-A Personal Service Provider (PSP) refers to a company which offers particular services and in reality it is the person providing the services who represents the company.
+A Personal Service Provider (PSP) refers to a company that offers particular services and in reality, it is the person providing the services who represent the company.
 Such as an accountant who sets up a company to offer his/her services and is the only director/employee.
 The PSP is treated as an employee for tax purposes and tax must be withheld at 28% by the client and deductions available to the PSP are very limited (akin to a salaried employee).

 An independent contractor is an individual (unlike a PSP which is a company) who offers services to various parties in their personal capacity.
 Independent contractors are taxed in 3 different ways depending on how they perform their services.
 Please check out our decision tree: Am I an Independent Contractor? to see the different ways an independent contractor is taxed. (i.e 1.
 PAYE is withheld just like a salaried employee 2.
 PAYE is withheld at 25% 3. no PAYE is withheld and the contractor is responsible for their own tax affairs via the provisional payment system).